Hokuto Vega: Career

-She went winless in 1994 except for picking up wins at the June 12th, Sapporo Nikkei Open and a win at the Grade-3 Sapporo Kinen.
-She did not see victory again until June 13th, 1995, when she captured the 1995 Empress Hai.
-This was her only win of the year.
+In 1994, she faced a winless season except for victories at the June 12th Sapporo Nikkei Open and the Grade-3 Sapporo Kinen.
+It wasn't until June 13th, 1995, that she secured her sole victory of the year, winning the 1995 Empress Hai.

-She has one of the most successful racing seasons ever in 1996.
+She had her most successful racing season in 1996.
 She won 8 of the 10 races she competed in during the 1996 season.
 Her wins in 1996 included victories at the Kawasaki Kinen, the February Stakes, the Diolite Kinen, the Gunma Kinen, the Grade-1 Teio Sho, the Grade-1 Mile Championship Nambu Hai and the Urawa Kinen.
+In November, she attempted to repeat her win in the Queen Elizabeth II Cup, with the race newly being open to fillies and mares of all ages 3 and over, but came up short behind three younger mares, with the first place being Dance Partner.
+At the end of the year, she was awarded the JRA Award for Best Dirt Horse.